 The significant uses of Nagios are,

-- It identifies all kinds of server and network issues and helps the user to analyze the root cause of the issues.
+- It identifies all kinds of server and network issues and helps the user analyse the issues’ root cause.
 So the user can come up with a permanent solution to frequent problems.

-- It screens the entire business process and end to end infrastructure and enables the user to troubleshoot the performance issues on the server.
+- It screens the entire business process and end-to-end infrastructure and enables the user to troubleshoot the server’s performance issues.
 It also helps the user to plan his infrastructure and update it accordingly as the outdated applications cause some chaos.
 Nagios uses a single pass to monitor the complete infrastructure.

-- The maintenance and security of the server can be standardized and managed by Nagios and fix the problems automatically even in critical situations.
+- The server’s maintenance and security can be standardized and managed by Nagios and fix the problems automatically, even in critical situations.
 If there are any fluctuations in the system, it triggers an alert to prevent panic circumstances.
 Hence it is comparatively secure, manageable, and scalable.

 - Nagios has a reliable database and an efficient log tracking system with informative web interfaces.
-If the process is executed properly at the scheduled time, it doesn’t ensure the active condition of the host.
+If the process is executed properly at the scheduled time, it doesn’t ensure the host’s active condition.

 - The architecture of the product is simple by coding new plugins with the preferred language.
 It enables the user to read the configuration from the active directory that used to describe how to explain and configure the individual files.

-- Nagios is used for periodic monitoring network services like SMTP, HTTP, NNTP, ICMP, FTP, POP, SNMP, etc. Nagios by using parent host, it can define the hierarchy of network host.
+- Nagios is used for periodic monitoring network services like SMTP, HTTP, NNTP, ICMP, FTP, POP, SNMP, etc. Nagios, by using the parent host, it can define the hierarchy of the network host.

 Architecture of Nagios

 Nagios is based on client-server architecture.
-It is a network where the Nagios server is executed on a host and the plugins are enabled on all every remote host that should be periodically monitored.
+It is a network where the Nagios server is executed on a host, and the plugins are enabled on all every remote host that should be periodically monitored.
 The scheduler is an important component and server portion of Nagios.
 It transmits a signal to run the plugins at a remote location.
-The status of the remote host is received by a plugin.
-Then the information is sent to process scheduler from the plugin.
-The GUI is persistently updated by process scheduler and then the notification is sent to admins.
+A plugin receives the status of the remote host.
+Then the information is sent to the process scheduler from the plugin.
+The process scheduler persistently updates the GUI, and then the notification is sent to admins.